SEmotion/2020/website/program.md

 **Towards Recognizing the Emotions of Developers Using Biometrics: The Design of a Field Study**
 Daniela Girardi, Filippo Lanubile, Nicole Novielli, Luigi Quaranta, and Alexander Serebrenik

-**What software engineering can learn from research on affect in social psychology**
+**What Software Engineering can Learn from Research on Affect in Social Psychology**
 Lucas Gren, Per Lenberg, and Karolina Ljungberg

 **Fostering Positive Affects in Software Development Environments using Extended Reality**